Christian Louboutin: Brand extensions

-Louboutin has said over the past decade, he has been offered licensing deals on everything from cars and glasses to swimwear and ready-to-wear, but has turned them down as he does not want his name to be one that can be licensed.
+In 2012 Louboutin said that over the previous decade he had been offered licensing deals on everything from cars and glasses to swimwear and ready-to-wear, but turned them down as he does not want his name to be one that can be licensed.
 In 2003, his first extension outside of shoes was the introduction of his handbags and purses line.

 In 2011, he launched a collection of men's footwear at a new exclusive store in Paris.
 Two explanations were given why Louboutin started a men's line.
 The first was a story of a French woman who asked him to make her a pair of shoes for her very large feet.
 He custom-created the size 13 1/2 shoes for her, but she didn't end up buying them.
 Instead, he passed them along to a friend who gave them to her husband.
 The second story was that the idea of starting a men's line came from musician Mika, who asked Louboutin to design all the shoes for his show for his tour.
 He also noticed, "There is a group of men that is thinking a little bit more like women.
 They're super-excited to buy the 'new thing.'
 I've noticed on blogs, for example, that men are very serious about their shoes now.
 They treat shoes very much as objects, as collectors' items.
 Of course, there is still a group that is more conservative in their tastes.
 They like to pass their shoes down to their son or say they have had a pair for 25 years".
 A unique feature introduced was the Tattoo Parlor, where customers could have digital photos taken of their tattoos and embroidered onto their shoes or, embroider the signature brogues in addition to selecting designs by Christian Louboutin with prices starting at around $8,000.